JLS: Products and endorsements

-They have also had two best-selling books published, with both featuring photography from the renowned fashion photographer Dean Freeman.
+They have had two best-selling books published, with both featuring photography from the renowned fashion photographer Dean Freeman.
 The first, Our Story So Far, was published through HarperCollins in September 2009, and went on to become a Sunday Times best-seller.
 The second, entitled Just Between Us: Our Private Diary, was also published through HarperCollins in September 2010, and was again a best-seller in the run up to Christmas that year.

-In addition to launching their own clothing line, and the usual merchandising of calendars, posters etc., JLS have also released branded condoms with Durex under the campaign line "Just Love Safe", as part of a charitable organisation they have established called the JLS Foundation, where they are working together with sexual health charities such as Brook to raise awareness of practising safe sex and family planning.
+In addition to launching their own clothing line and the usual merchandising of calendars, posters etc., JLS released branded condoms with Durex under the campaign line "Just Love Safe", as part of a charitable organisation they have established called the JLS Foundation, where they are working together with sexual health charities such as Brook to raise awareness of practising safe sex and family planning.
 The initiative was launched at a press conference in September 2010.
 Individually, the band have also become patrons for different charities, namely Beatbullying (Merrygold), Childline (Humes), Rays of Sunshine Children's Charity (Gill) and National MS Society (Williams).
 Williams was awarded by the Multiple Sclerosis Society of Great Britain with the "Inspiration Award" in April 2010 for his work for the charity.

 In January 2011 it was announced that they and Alexandra Burke have worked together to create brand new fashion line, 2KX.
 Burke and JLS stated, "We are eagerly waiting for the first stocks of the ultra-hyped menswear and womenswear range, due very soon."
 To coincide with the launch of their third album "Jukebox", they will feature in their very own edition of 'TheirMag', a newly formed sister publication to Rio Ferdinand's "#5" magazine.
 In March 2012, they launched their first fragrance, Kiss.
 All four of the band members worked with perfume designer Azzi Glasser to form the scent.
 In February 2013, they launched their second fragrance, Love, which scent ranges from hints of jasmine, white tea, pink orchid and orange-blossom.